slatedb/slatedb/rfcs/0004-checkpoints.md

     /// the checkpoint ID specified in source_checkpoint.
 SlateDB will look for the manifest
     /// containing the checkpoint under source_path.
 The newly created database is a shallow
     /// copy of the source database, and contains all the data from source_checkpoint.
 New writes
-    /// will be written to the new database and will not be reflected in the source database. pub async fn open_from_checkpoint(
+    /// will be written to the new database and will not be reflected in the source database.
+If
+    /// source_checkpoint is None, then this will create a new checkpoint pointing to the current
+    /// manifest of the source db.
+    pub async fn open_from_checkpoint(
         path: Path,
         object_store: Arc<dyn ObjectStore>,
         source_path: Path,
-        source_checkpoint: UUID,
+        source_checkpoint: Option<UUID>,
     ) -> Result<Self, SlateDBError> {
         …
     }